JoseTomasTocino/Notes/README.md

     sudo apt-get install texlive-full

 Also, you need [Pygments](http://pygments.org/) for the code highlighting.
 It can be easily installed using:

+    sudo pip install pygments

+Or, if you're using a debian-based system, you can use the apt package manager:

     sudo apt-get install python-pygments